AlbianWarp/AlbianWarpGameModifications/docs/Albian Warp CAOS Developer Documentation.md

 * **Invite Decline**: Recieved when someone the user has invited to an existing chat has declined the invitation.
 Prints an appropriate message in the chat window to alert the user.

 * **Invite Timeout**: Recieved when someone the user has invited to an existing chat has ignores a chat request that the user has sent, allowing the 15 second timer to tick down to zero.
 Prints an appropriate message in the chat window to alert the user.

+####CHAT Messages

+There are three types of `CHAT` RTDMAs:

+* **Message**: Recieved when someone the user is in a chat session with sends a message.
+Contains the text of the message in the NAME variable "Chat Message".
+Displays the message in the chat window.

+* **Chatter go Bye Bye**: Recieved when someone the user is in a chat session with closes the chat window.
+Removes the user from the chatter list and displays a message that they have left the chat.

+* **Update**: Recieved when a new chatter (that the user did not personally invite) joins a chat session that the user is in.
+Adds the user to the chatter list.